White House press secretary resigns

 Trump has been pushing for Scaramucci to come in for a while, according to a source familiar with the decision.

-Since the communications director job was open, he would install Scaramucci in that role.
+That source told CNN that since the communications director job was open, Trump realized he would install Scaramucci in that role.
 This source added that Spicer worried Scaramucci wouldn't know Washington and that it would fall to Spicer to do both jobs, which he considered to be untenable.

-Scaramucci's hiring began to come together Thursday night, but as news of the hire began to leak, Spicer, White House chief of staff Reince Priebus and chief strategist Steve Bannon found themselves largely in the dark -- unaware of the President's already firm intention to tap Scaramucci for the top communications post, according to a source familiar with Spicer's thinking.

-Priebus told reporters after the news broke, "I support Anthony 100%.
-We go back a long long way and are very good friends -- all good here."

 Spicer was repeatedly thrust into a combative role, ordered by the President to take to the briefing room on his first full day in office to lambast the media for coverage of the size of the crowd that attended Trump's inauguration.